-Rebounding is a safe and efficient exercise for everybody, from kids to elderly, it’s specially great for office workers coz with rebounding you can strengthen weaker muscles and rehabilitate injuries caused by long working hours or weekend warriors experience.
+Lucia: Rebounding is a safe and efficient exercise for everybody, from kids to the elderly, it’s especially great for office workers coz with rebounding you can strengthen weaker muscles and rehabilitate injuries caused by long working hours or weekend warriors’ experience.

 Other than these advantages, with proper training classes, rebounding can also: